Bayswater (Vic.)

 Bayswater has a typical household mix, with a lower-than-average median household size

-Family households constitute 67.8% of all households, including 28.6% couples with children, 24.7% couples without children, and 13.2% single parent families.
-Non-family households comprise the remaining 32.2%, with lone person households at 28.6% and group households comprising 3.7%.
-The median household size is 2.4 people, smaller than the Greater Melbourne average of 2.6.
+Family households account for 67.8% of all households, including 28.6% couples with children, 24.7% couples without children, and 13.2% single parent families.
+Non-family households make up the remaining 32.2%, consisting of 28.6% lone person households and 3.7% group households.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households